Field-Robotics-Japan/UnitySensors/README.md

 2. In the Package Manager window, find and click the + button in the upper lefthand corner of the window.
 Select `Add package from git URL....`

 3. Enter the git URL for the desired package.
-    1. For the UnitySensors, enter `https://github.com/Field-Robotics-Japan/UnitySensors.git?path=/Assets/UnitySensors#v2.0.5`.
+    1. For the UnitySensors, enter `https://github.com/Field-Robotics-Japan/UnitySensors.git?path=/Packages/UnitySensors#v2.0.5`.
-    2. For the UnitySensorsROS, enter `https://github.com/Field-Robotics-Japan/UnitySensors.git?path=/Assets/UnitySensorsROS#v2.0.5`.
+    2. For the UnitySensorsROS, enter `https://github.com/Field-Robotics-Japan/UnitySensors.git?path=/Packages/UnitySensorsROS#v2.0.5`.
     __Note: UnitySensorsROS does not contain UnitySensors.__
 4. Click `Add`.
+5. Import sample assets of UnitySensors and UnitySensorsROS from `Window` -> `Package Manager` -> `UnitySensors` or `UnitySensorsROS` -> `Import Sample`.

 ### Inside ROS workspace